‘Brace’ yourself—this patient guide is a long one.

 What they look like:

-Any way you want them to look!
-Custom digital braces give you the freedom to choose an orthodontic solution that is as visible or invisible as you like.
+Custom digital braces allow you to choose how they look.
+You can make them as visible or invisible as you prefer for your orthodontic treatment.
 You can pick braces inside or outside of your teeth.

 What they feel like: